Juices, coffee, and breakfast dishes spread out on a café table Juices, coffee, and breakfast dishes spread out on a café table

 Quality tunes

-Another good option for those who wake up and hit play, Spiritland is a cool, contemporary listening lounge in King's Cross.
-The main café and bar space boasts a top-notch sound system and comes with an attached radio studio, combining a chill atmosphere with food, drinks, and plenty of bangin' tunes.
-Gigs, album launches and talks are all hosted here as well, with a concise menu of treats, sandwiches and brunch fare to go along, plus album launches and talks.
+Another good option for those who wake up and hit play, Spiritland is a cool, contemporary listening bar and café in King's Cross.
+The main space boasts a top-notch sound system and comes with an attached radio studio, combining a chill atmosphere with food, drinks, and plenty of bangin' tunes.
+Gigs, album launches, and talks are all hosted here as well, with a concise menu of treats, sandwiches, and brunch fare to go along.

 Bao